shreyasidey83/Credit-card-Fraud-Detection/README.md

 # 🛡️ Credit Card Fraud Detection

-This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
+The goal of this project is to use machine learning techniques to identify fraudulent credit card transactions.
 ---

 ## 📂 Project Files